 Journey to develop process for the nitrification of Ammonia rich effluents for a Petro Chemicals Industry

-- Nitrification is slow and sensitive reaction
+- Nitrification is a slow and sensitive reaction

 - Nitrification occurs at low BOD loading rates and high sludge ages